 Use a stud finder and a pencil to locate and mark each stud behind the mirror.
 Mark both side edges of each stud so you can easily find its center.
 Mark the studs on both the upper and lower horizontal lines representing the mirror edges.

 The stud spacing may not allow you to space the clips evenly, so choose the stud closest to one corner, mark its position on both horizontal lines and measure its distance from the corner.
-Measure the same distance from the opposite corner and make marks on both lines to tell you where to install wall anchors.
+Measure the same distance from the opposite corner and make marks on both lines to tell you where to install wall anchors (assuming there is no stud present).

 Step 4: Apply Adhesive to the Back of the Mirror and Hang It